 Every planning permit will have an expiry date.
 You need to finish your development by the expiry date.

 If you haven't finished your development by then, you'll need to apply for an extension.
-This needs to be done:
+This needs to be done either:

-- within 6 months after the permit expires, or
+- within 6 months after the permit expires

 - within 12 months after the permit expires, if the development started before the expiry date and you need to extend the time to complete the development.

 If you submit your request outside these times, Council and the Victorian Civil and Administrative Tribunal (VCAT) cannot extend the permit.
-A new application for a planning permit must be submitted.
+You must then submit a new application for a planning permit.